 The minibus system in St. Lucia is an easy and cost-efficient way of getting around the island.
-Plus, the views are unparalleled (as you would expect), and riding alongside your fellow passengers (and listening in on the island gossip imparted by your gracious driver) will give you an excellent chance to immerse yourself in the daily life of this island in the West Indies.
+Plus, the views are unparalleled (as you would expect), and riding alongside your fellow passengers (and listening in on the island gossip imparted by your gracious driver) will give you an excellent chance to immerse yourself in the daily life of this Eastern Caribbean Island.

 We've included the critical information you should know below, from fares to payment to bus schedules.
 Learn how to navigate the island's public transportation so you can get the most from your trip while visiting St. Lucia.